MadhukaJS/To-do-APP/README.md

 ToDoWebApp – Setup Guide
-Prerequisites
-Java 17 or higher

-Node.js & npm

-MySQL (or compatible SQL database)

-(Optional) Angular CLI — install with: npm install -g @angular/cli

-1. Set Up the Database
-Open MySQL or any SQL client.

-Create a new database:
-CREATE DATABASE tododb;

-Import the SQL schema from one of these paths:

-todoappserver/src/main/resources/todo-app.sql

-database/tododb.sql
-(Contains required tables and sample data)

-2. Configure the Backend
-Navigate to the backend folder.

-Open: src/main/resources/application.properties

-Update database settings:

-spring.datasource.url=jdbc:mysql://localhost:3306/tododb

-spring.datasource.username=root

-spring.datasource.password=9090

-Start the Spring Boot application:

-Option 1: Run the main class from your IDE

-Option 2: In terminal, run mvn spring-boot:run

-3. Run the Frontend
-Open a new terminal and navigate to the frontend folder.

-Install dependencies: npm install

-Start the Angular development server: ng serve

-Open your browser and go to: http://localhost:4200

-4. Run Unit Tests
-Backend (Spring Boot)
-Open the project in your IDE (IntelliJ, Eclipse, etc.)

-Navigate to: src/test/java

-Right-click the test class or method → select Run
+Before running the project, ensure you have Java 17 or higher, Node.js & npm, and MySQL (or a compatible SQL database) installed on your system.
+Installing the Angular CLI globally is optional but recommended, which can be done by running npm install -g @angular/cli.

+To set up the database, open MySQL or your preferred SQL client and create a new database named tododb by running CREATE DATABASE tododb;.
+Then, import the SQL schema from either todoappserver/src/main/resources/todo-app.sql or database/tododb.sql, which contains the required tables and sample data if provided.

+For the backend configuration, navigate to the backend folder and open the src/main/resources/application.properties file.
+Update the database connection properties with spring.datasource.url=jdbc:mysql://localhost:3306/tododb, spring.datasource.username=root, and spring.datasource.password=9090.
+You can start the Spring Boot application by running the main class from your IDE or executing mvn spring-boot:run in the terminal.

+To run the frontend, open a new terminal window, navigate to the frontend folder, and install dependencies using npm install.
+Start the Angular development server with ng serve, and then open your browser to http://localhost:4200 to access the application.

+For running unit tests, if you are testing the backend (Spring Boot), open the project in your IDE, navigate to src/test/java, right-click the desired test class or method, and select Run.